 But do it – and enjoy the serenity of the forest.
 We did it as a loop and ended up on the highway about a half a kilometre from the car.
 I’d say just retrace your steps once you’ve passed the last of the giant trees.

-Visit the Ucluelet Aquarium
+10. Check out the Ucluelet Aquarium

 The Ucluelet Aquarium is not like most you visit.
 First it features local creatures from Barkley and Clayoqut Sounds and secondly it is a collect-and-release aquarium.
 Displays change constantly and are dependent upon what life there is in tidepools, kelp forests and eelgrass beds.